sudosoph/docs/content/how-to/installing-virtual-waiting-room.md

 * Where “ID” comes from end of URL when you are logged into gosquared.
 * Where “secret” is a string with no spaces that only you know.
 * Where "hostname" is the first hostname(domain name) used in your Section Application.
-* Where "api_key" is a the api_key for your
-GoSquared project provided by Section engineering team.
+* Where "api_key" is an api_key for your GoSquared project provided by Section engineering team.

 Example:
 `300 GSN-000000-M a000000000bc111111111d00000 varnish www.mysite.com jkfjijfejADFD`

-The GoSquared ID will provided by Section engineering team.
+The GoSquared ID will be provided by Section engineering team.

 ## Step 2: Add a Virtual Waiting Room folder.

-In the root of your repositoryas, add a folder titled `vwr` with the following files :
+In the root of your repository, add a folder titled `vwr` with the following files :

 - `vwr.json`
 - `waiting-room.html`